w3c/wai-selecting-eval-tools/index.md

 ### Automatically Checks

 The scope of what the evaluation tool can test.
 Sometimes a single page.
 Other times entire groups of related pages.

-### Language

-The languages the evaluation tool supports.

 ### API